microsoft/BotBuilder-Samples/experimental/handoff-library/README.md

 Integrations with specific agent hubs are not part of the library.

-The library is intended to be merged in a future release of the Bot Framework SDK.
+The library is intto be merged in a future release of the Bot Framework SDK.

 ## Introduction

-Successful customer care systems combine conversational AI with live agents.
+Many customer care systems combine conversational AI with live agents.
 Users want to talk to a live agent either because the bot does not understand the user (AI limitation), or the request cannot be automated and requires a human (application-specific limitation).

 The goal of this library is not to offer a universal solution for integration with any customer care system, but rather to provide a "common language" and best practices for bot developers and system integrators building conversational AI systems with human in the loop.